 Students are coached individually in the techniques needed to clearly observe the subject in order to draw and paint life-like renditions of the human figure and portrait.
 Techniques learned are applicable to a full range of styles and subjects.

 Students who enroll in the recommended sequence of classes are guided in the process of working from life to create quality drawings and paintings that evoke the play of light and shadow as they define form using gesture, value, sensitivity of line and accurate color using the same materials and techniques used by the finest artists from the classical era to the modern day.

-Art classes for young people aged 10-16 was added in spring 2021. and a new expanded schedule for the atelier program will commence September 2022.
+Art classes for young people aged 9-18 was added in spring 2021. and a new expanded schedule for the atelier program began September 2022.

 Boulder School of Fine Art Course of Study - 2024

 for young artists: